How to Enable Android Auto Developer Mode 2026

 Instructions for Pixel and Other Android Phones

-For Xiaomi, OnePlus, Oppo, or Vivo devices:
+For Xiaomi, OnePlus, Oppo or Vivo devices:

-- Look under App Management instead of Apps.
+• Look under App Management, not Apps.

-- Allow background running permissions.
+• Allow background running permissions.

-- Remove Android Auto from battery restrictions.
+• Remove Android Auto from battery restrictions.

 These small changes often fix visibility problems.